Table of Contents

 - Opening hours: 8:30 AM – 6:00 PM

-The Workshop Cafe
+6. The Workshop Cafe

-Step inside and you’re immediately drawn into a loft-style room with soaring ceilings, exposed brick walls, and a dramatic central island where expert baristas craft specialty coffee.
+Step inside and you’re immediately drawn into a loft-style room with soaring ceilings, exposed brick walls, and a dramatic central island where expert baristas craft speciality coffee.
 In this cafe, you’ll find a menu of international dishes like creamy risotto, toast and spreads, and corn fritters.

 Additionally, you can try sipping some standout coffee creations that this cafe offers, such as a cold brew latte, salted iced coffee, or the iconic V60/Chemex Single-Origin Brew.